terlar/gptel-autocomplete/README.md

 ## Installation

-First, follow the [gptel setup instructions](https://github.com/karthink/gptel) to install and configure `gptel` and set your OpenAI API key.
+First, follow the [gptel setup instructions](https://github.com/karthink/gptel) to install and configure `gptel`.

 Then, install `gptel-autocomplete` using `straight.el` by adding the following to your Emacs config: